-[25TH JANUARY 2016] Revised 9th March 2020
+[25TH JANUARY 2016]

-- 1. These Rules shall apply to all professionals including but not limited to Chartered Engineer, Chartered Technologist and Chartered Technician registered under the Institution of Engineers, Singapore (IES) professional registries and engaged in any professional work. - 2 Every registered professional shall observe and be guided by Parts I and II of the Code of Professional Conduct and Ethics set out in the Rules.
+1. These Rules shall apply to all Chartered Engineers and any other professionals registered under the Institution of Engineers, Singapore (IES) professional registries and engaged in any professional work.

+2. Every registered professional shall observe and be guided by Parts I and II of the Code of Professional Conduct and Ethics set out in the Rules.